shayanaqvi/shayanaqvi.github.io/content/blog/031-the-cheap-mp3-player-experience.md

 > As of the time of writing, though, the link is working now!
 I'll try flashing a newer firmware (soon), and IF that solves my issues then this whole section will become redundant!

+### 24/03/2025: Did flashing a new firmware solve these issues?

+It didn't!

 ## Minor issues

 - Volume control is rather odd.
 You have to hold down on the *VOL* button for a few seconds, then adjust.
 It's not that bad, but trying to adjust volume while the thing is in your pockets is a bit finicky.